 McGill and the future of mRNA in Canada

 McGill University is Canada’s leading engine for the development and testing of new RNA-based therapies and, through deep collaborations with industry and government, is helping translate these discoveries into new, approved, and widely available drugs.
 More than 100 internationally recognized scientists whose research focuses directly on genomics and RNA investigation as well as many more whose work in bioethics, policy, engineering and biomanufacturing, biochemistry, bioinformatics, AI and machine learning, clinical medicine and more can amplify our contributions.
-McGill is #1 in Canada and in the top 10 in North America in RNA and genomics research, as measured by peer-reviewed publications, external funding, and other core metrics of influence and success.
+McGill has long been a leader in the areas of RNA and genomics research, as measured by peer-reviewed publications, external funding, and other core metrics of influence and success.

 In addition, we harness this comprehensive expertise through the McGill Genome Centre and the McGill Research Centre on Complex Traits.
 Well-established groups and dedicated bioprocessing facilities in the Departments of Biomedical Engineering, Bioengineering, and Chemical Engineering also ensure the capacity to produce and test new drugs.
 Finally, groups including the Centre for Genomics and Policy as well as McGill's International Research Infrastructure on Social Inequalities in Health bring an essential ethical and policy perspective to our work.

 The university recently joined Moderna’s mRNA Access program, which aims to accelerate innovation and enable new vaccines and medicines for emerging and neglected infectious diseases through collaborative research and preclinical development.
 We were the first university in Canada to join this program as it ramps up its international rollout.